William Thompson Russell Smith: Marriage and children

 In 1838, Smith married Mary Priscilla Wilson, who was also a painter.
 Mary Priscilla and Russell had two children, Xanthus Russell Smith in 1839 and Mary Russell Smith in 1842, who became painters as well.
 Russell encouraged his children to practice painting when he took the whole family to Europe from 1851 to 1852 for a tour of artistic landmarks.
 Xanthus was a skilled painter of landscape and marine subjects.
 Mary was well known for her paintings of animals, which she began producing at the age of fourteen.
 In 1876, both father and daughter exhibited their works at the Philadelphia Centennial Exposition.
 Mary produced and sold her paintings until her early death in 1878 at the age of thirty-six.
 The death of his daughter had a profound effect on Smith, who established the Mary Smith Prize in her name at the Pennsylvania Academy of the Fine Arts, where he was a board member.
 Smith spent his last years at Edgehill in Glenside, Pennsylvania, living happily with his son's family.
 He died on November 8, 1896, and was buried at Ivy Hill Cemetery in Philadelphia.

 Collections

-Russell Smith's works are held in the collections of the Addison Gallery of American Art, the Berkshire Museum, Butler Institute of American Art, Carnegie Institute, Cheekwood Botanical Garden and Museum of Art, Delaware Art Museum, Morris Museum of Art, Pennsylvania Academy of the Fine Arts, Sewell C. Biggs Museum of American Art, Wadsworth Atheneum, Westmoreland Museum of American Art.
+Russell Smith's works are held in the collections of the Addison Gallery of American Art, the Berkshire Museum, Butler Institute of American Art, Carnegie Institute, Cheekwood Botanical Garden and Museum of Art, Delaware Art Museum, Fort Ligonier, Morris Museum of Art, Pennsylvania Academy of the Fine Arts, Sewell C. Biggs Museum of American Art, Wadsworth Atheneum, Westmoreland Museum of American Art.